 The Lake George Steamboat Company runs three different ships from their dock adjacent to downtown Lake George and Fort William Henry.
 The boat you are put on varies by day and the tour that you take.

-On the day of my tour in early October, I had a chance to take a one-hour sightseeing cruise aboard the Minne Ha Ha.
+On the day of my tour in early October (a great time to see fall foliage in the Adirondacks), I had a chance to take a one-hour sightseeing cruise aboard the Minne Ha Ha.
 The Minne Ha Ha is an authentic steam-powered paddlewheel boat that was built in recent decades but definitely feels historic (in a good way).

 The Minne Ha Ha has three decks, which allow for plenty of riders to enjoy the scenery.
 All three decks of the boat feature both covered and uncovered viewing areas.
 This means that no matter the weather, you’ll be able to comfortably enjoy the trip.